LAMBAY FORAGE & FEAST

 An unforgettable three-day experience on the private, off-grid island of Lambay.
-Walk with the kind and gentle, encyclopaedic knowledge of Monica Wilde - along the shores, through the fields and under the sycamore trees as she guides you to a healthier, more holistic approach not just to eating, but to living.
+Walk with the kind and gentle, encyclopaedic knowledge of Monica Wilde, expert in foraging and herbal medicine.

-Come away with the knowledge and techniques to responsibly and safely forage nutritious and delicious ingredients from the natural environment around you.
-The perfect antidote to supermarket shopping!
+Enjoy fine dining with seasonal, organic produce, collected by your own hand.
+Come away with the knowledge and techniques to responsibly and safely forage nutritious and delicious ingredients from the natural environment around you, and transform your home cooking.

 "I am excited and delighted to be the "resident forager" for this magical and inspirational place, where I host intimate residential weekends - each one a circadial retreat to celebrate a different season and encourage people to re-wild.